xpepper/refactoring-golf/README.md

 This repository contains multiple versions of a simple class to calculate tax on a payslip.

-* The first 5,000 is tax free
+* The first 5,000 is tax-free
 * Up to 20,000 is taxed at 10%
 * Up to 40,000 is taxed at 20%
 * Above 40,000 is taxed at 40%